nadif-hasan-purno/devtinder-punox-backend/homework.md

 - Add API level validation on Patch request & Signup post api
 - Add API validation in each field.
 - All field should be sanitized.
+- Installed Validator
+- Explore Validator library functions and use validator fn's for password, email, photo, URL.